-One issue that merits additional analysis in relation to the Direct Benefit Assister role is the mandate that Navigators provide fair and impartial information to consumers, particularly in relation to purchasing a Qualified Health Plan.
-Many Direct Benefit Assisters maintain relationships with particular health plans and may have a business interest in enrolling consumers in particular plans.
-For example, a particular clinic or hospital may not be in the network of specific health plans and consumers may be persuaded to select the plan that will allow them to continue to serve the client (in-network).
-The extent to which Direct Benefit Assisters can provide fair and impartial information to consumers without steering or conflict of interest should be further examined; regular monitoring to detect and address instances of steering, conflict of interest and fraud will be particularly important to protecting the consumer and maintaining program integrity.
+One issue that merits additional analysis in relation to the Certified Enrollment Assister role is that some organizations maintain relationships with particular health plans and may have a business interest in enrolling consumers in particular plans.
+The Project Sponsors will need to develop policies and standards to ensure that Certified Enrollment Assisters provide fair and impartial information to consumers; regular monitoring to detect and address instances of steering, conflict of interest and fraud will be particularly important to protecting the consumer and maintaining program integrity.

-This model broadly mirrors the integration model proposed by Maryland and considered by other states, where Health insurance agents (and in this case others who are compensated by other sources or have a business interest in enrolling individuals) are not considered Navigators.
-The tiered model is a cost effective approach to addressing the constraints imposed by Affordable Care Act guidelines and regulations.
+This model broadly mirrors the integration model proposed by Maryland and considered by other states, where health insurance agents (and in this case others who are compensated by other sources or have a business interest in enrolling individuals) are not considered eligible for compensation by the Exchange.
+This is a cost effective approach to addressing the constraints imposed by Affordable Care Act guidelines and regulations.